Quick overview

 A service relationship is not an ordinary employment relationship under the Labour Code.
-A service relationship is a relationship between people in official or security roles – from police officers, soldiers and firefighters to civil servants.
+People who hold official or security roles are in a service relationship – from police officers, soldiers and firefighters to civil servants.
 These people have a specific position because they serve the state, not a commercial company, so the state has the role of employer.

 In addition to the work schedule, the service is governed by strict rules and laws that ensure fair and transparent treatment of all those who carry out this type of employment.
 Employees subject to the service relationship are remunerated for their work by salary according to grade, not by wages.
 Indeed, only private sector workers are entitled to a salary.